kubermirajakar/reward-service/README.md

 - Calculate reward points based on business rules
 - Retrieve reward summaries for all customers or per customer with date filters
-- Create, read, update, and delete customers & transactions
+- Create customers & transactions
 - Logs API calls for traceability
 - Modular and scalable design using Spring Boot